trampgeek/moodle-qtype_coderunner/README.md

 The IdeoneSandbox is there mainly as a proof of concept of the idea of off-line execution and to support occasional use of unusual languages.

-  2. If you are using the LiuSandbox for Python and C, the supplied `sandbox_config.php` should be correct.
-Obviously the appropriate languages must be installed including, in the case of C, the capability to compile and link statically (no longer part of the default RedHat installation).
+  2. If you are using the LiuSandbox for running C questions, the supplied `sandbox_config.php` should be correct.
+Obviously the C compiler must must be installed including the capability to compile and link statically (no longer part of the default RedHat installation).
-However, some configuration of the file `liusandbox.php` may be required.
-Try it first 'out of the box', but if, when running a submitted quiz question, you get 'Illegal function call' due to opening an inaccessible file, you will have to configure the various `LanguageTask` subclasses so that each one returns a suitable list of accessible subtrees when its `readableDirs()` method is called.
-Some experimentation may be needed and/or use of the Linux `strace` command to determine what bits of the file system your installed Python (say) requires access to.
-This should not be necessary with C, as the C programs are compiled outside the sandbox and statically linking so shouldn't need to access *any* bits of the file system at runtime (unless you wish to allow this, of course).

-If you have have installed the
+If your Moodle installation includes the
 *phpunit* system for testing Moodle modules, you might wish to test the CodeRunner installation.
 However, unless you are planning on running Matlab you should first move or remove the file